 Yes — we prefer it.
 We attend design-stage meetings, mark up cable routes and fitting positions on your drawings, and coordinate with the main contractor's programme.
 Drawings, RAMS and O&M manuals are provided in the format your architect or PM expects.

 Absolutely.
 If your interior designer has a fitting schedule, send it over — we'll price the install.
-If you'd like us to specify, we have working relationships with Forbes & Lomax, Dowsing & Reynolds, Corston, Buster + Punch, Hamilton, Davey Lighting and others, and can source through trade accounts.
+Click Deco and Deco Plus are our default range for screwless metallic finishes (chrome, brass, antique brass, brushed steel) on most jobs.
+If you'd like us to specify period-specific brass / bronze finishes, we have working relationships with Forbes & Lomax, Dowsing & Reynolds, Corston, Buster + Punch, Hamilton, Davey Lighting and others, and can source through trade accounts.

 Every heritage project starts with a thirty-minute call.
 No obligation, no sales pitch — just a direct conversation about whether we're a fit for the work.